mikepan/GameEngineBook/text/chapter02.md

-Slug: Game Development with Blender

-\*\*\* Production: Please replace the following

-[md] with em dash

-[nd] en dash

-[c] copyright sign

-[r] registered mark sign

-# Chapter 2

-# First Game
+# Chapter 2: First Game

-In this section, we are going through the steps of making a simple game, from start to finish.
+In this chapter, we are going through the steps of making a simple game, from start to finish.
 The first goal is to keep your Blender knowledge up-to-date.
 Second, this is a chance to present an overview of the game's workflow.
 From this point on, you should be able to read the chapters in this book in any given order, according to your needs.

 Welcome to _Feed The Shark,_ the game.

-# Game Idea
+## Game Idea

 _The shark population has been depleted worldwide.
 Studies suggest that overfishing and the illegal marketing of shark fins has impacted not only the top predator of the oceans but also brought imbalance to the whole ecosystem._